-The easiest way to create a Data Modeling workspace is to use the predefined Database Model Patterns, available through the Model Wizard.
+The easiest way to create a Data Modeling workspace is to use the predefined Database Model Patterns, available through the Model Wizard (Start Page 'Create from Pattern' tab).
 Enterprise Architect provides a Pattern for each DBMS supported by the system.

-Display the Model Wizard window using any of the methods outlined here.
+Display the Model Wizard (Start Page 'Create from Pattern' tab) using any of the methods outlined here.

-In the Model Wizard window, select the 'Model Patterns' tab.
-In the 'Technology' panel, select 'Database'.
+In the Model Wizard, select the 'Database Engineering' Perspective.

-Ribbon Design > Model > Add > Model Wizard Context Menu Right-click on Package Add a Model Using Wizard Keyboard Shortcuts Ctrl+Shift+M Other Browser window caption bar menu New Model from Pattern
+Ribbon Design > Package > Model Wizard Context Menu Right-click on Package Add a Model Using Wizard Keyboard Shortcuts Ctrl+Shift+M Other Browser window caption bar menu New Model from Pattern